 Every year during the planting and harvest seasons, Israeli, international and Palestinian activists from the International Solidarity Movement, Popular Struggle Coordination Committee, Ta’ayush, Rabbis for Human Rights, Israeli Committee Against House Demolitions, Anarchists Against the Wall, Torat Tzedek, Haqel and other NGOs “co-resist” Israel’s occupation and colonization of Palestinian land by working alongside West Bank farmers threatened by attacks from Israeli settlers and soldiers.
 The presence of Israeli and international activists working alongside Palestinians in their fields and olive groves provides witness to, and some protection from, human rights violations committed by Israeli settlers, and committed or allowed by Israeli soldiers.
-Working together also provides an opportunity for intercultural/interfaith dialogue — “olive grove conversations” — that can enable mutual respect, friendship and greater solidarity in support of equal rights for all in Palestine/Israel.
+Working together also provides opportunity for intercultural/interfaith dialogue — “olive grove conversations” — that can enable mutual respect, friendship and solidarity in support of equal rights for all in Palestine/Israel.

 In October 2002, Rida Said, a Palestinian farmer (foreground), had a conversation with an Israeli activist named Oded in which both men discussed their hopes and fears for justice and lasting peace, and acknowledged the history of oppression that both Palestinians and Jews carry due to the ongoing colonization and occupation of Palestine and the legacy of European racism against Jews.
 Both men valued the chance to share their culture’s vulnerability and pride with someone from “the other side,” an opportunity made possible by the trust-building context of working together in the olive grove.